News

 • Financial analysis work

-• Development of data utilization and formulation of management information
+• Development of management information and operational metrics

 • Supervising the operation of real estate, canteen, equipment, computer system and software